 Can I get financial help with hearing aid costs?

-If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can be an expensive investment.
+If you decide that NHS Hearing Aids are not for you then buying Hearing aids privately can sometimes be an expensive investment.
 Some models can be as much as a secondhand family car.
-This is why Hearing Direct set out to provide affordable hearing aids direct to the customer.
+Not at Hearing Direct.
+Our founding principal was to provide affordable hearing aids direct to the customer.
 There are various other ways to make it more affordable:

 Can I pay by installments?